Chapter 1

 My half-sister smirked as she looked over her shoulder at me by the door, while my husband pulled out of her and turned to me, his erection moist from my half-sister's juices and not at all upset at being caught with his pants down.
 He did not even bend to pull up his pants or cover himself; it was like he wanted me to see his infidelity in all its sickly glory.

-I fled the room, in tears, not seeing where I was running, I rushed down the stairs, only to trip and fall the last six steps, pain radiated from me as I tumbled down, I tried to protect my baby, but the momentum was to fast and crash hard on my stomach, and I felt like something had burst.
+I fled the room, in tears, not seeing where I was running, I rushed down the stairs, only to trip and fall the last six steps, pain radiated from me as I tumbled down, I tried to protect my baby, but the momentum was too fast and crashed hard on my stomach, and I felt like something had burst.

 The pain ran through me, and I cried out, not from just my physical pain, but my emotional pain; I felt like I had lost more than my baby today.
 There was no way he could have survived that fall.
 My boy, I had only just met him, his beautiful face.